 2. Fruits are great too, but eat more of the varieties with the least amount of natural sugar, such as strawberries, raspberries, blueberries, and pink grapefruit.
 Integrative-medicine guru and best-selling author Dr. Andrew Weil recommends cutting down your intake of high-sugar tropical fruits and replacing them with organic, seasonal, or frozen varieties in a wide range of colors—taste the rainbow (and no, we don’t mean Skittles).

 3. Devour five to seven servings per day of omega-3 fatty acids and healthy fats from foods like nuts and nut oil, flax, chia seed, and extra virgin olive oil, and nab marine sources like algae and phytoplankton in tonic or supplement forms.

-4. Natural anti-inflammatory agents, spices should be added generously to each meal.
-Reach for tumeric, ginger, hot red peppers, and garlic in spades (grant yourself an exception on the last one during date night).
+4. As natural anti-inflammatory agents, spices should be added generously to each meal.
+Reach for turmeric, ginger, hot red peppers, and garlic in spades (grant yourself an exception on the last one during date night).